muratk5n/thirdwave/en/2023/05/timeline-eth-som-egy.md

       and die there".

 * 1979
-     * Anwar Sadat: "The only matter that could take Egypt to war again. is water"
+     * Anwar Sadat: "The only matter that could take Egypt to war again is water"

 * 2010
      * [??/??](https://www.businessinsider.com/hacked-stratfor-emails-egypt-could-take-military-action-to-protect-its-stake-in-the-nile-2012-10):